Download Innovate4Climate Flyer – Last updated 19/05/2017

 The status and prospects of project based mitigation activities after Paris

 Despite Article 6 of the Paris Agreement, a considerable uncertainty remains how many countries will use international project based credits both before and beyond 2020.
-This event will present findings and open discussion on the extent to which different types of existing CDM projects are at risk of discontinuing GHG abatement, and the potential for supporting their continuation.
+This event presented findings and opened discussion on the extent to which different types of existing CDM projects were at risk of discontinuing GHG abatement, and the potential for supporting their continuation.

 Panelists: representatives of the Green Climate Fund (GCF), the African Development Bank (AfDB), the International Emissions Trading Association (IETA), the Gold Standard Foundation and a mix of other government and non-government experts.

 [ registration required]

 Carbon taxes with domestic offset components

 Hanna Wang-Helmreich from Wuppertal Institute presented findings from joint research work conducted by Wuppertal Institute and NewClimate Institute.
 The research analysed carbon tax approaches in South Africa, Mexico and Chile with a specific focus on options and activities to link taxes to domestic offsetting components.